Taking care of your teeth helps prevent cavities and gum disease.

 To prevent cavities, you need to remove plaque.
 To do this, brush your teeth twice a day and floss at least once a day.
 Brushing also stimulates the gums, which helps to keep them healthy and prevent gum disease.
 Brushing and flossing are the most important things that you can do to keep your teeth and gums healthy.

 Use a toothpaste with fluoride to prevent cavities.

 What’s the Right Way to Brush My Teeth?

 Dentists say you should brush your teeth for at least 2 minutes twice a day.
-Here are some tips on how to brush properly:
+Here are some tips on how to brush:

 Hold your brush at a 45-degree angle against your gumline.
 Gently brush in short (about one tooth-wide) strokes.
-Brushing too hard can cause receding gums, tooth sensitivity, and, over time, loose teeth.
+Don't brush too hard!

-Brush all outside and inside surfaces of your teeth, and the chewing surfaces.
-Make sure to get into the pits and crevices.
+Brush all outside and inside areas of your teeth, and the chewing surfaces.

 You can also gently brush your tongue.